koszeggy/KGySoft.Drawing.Tools/KGySoft.Drawing.DebuggerVisualizers.Package/readme.md

-## KGy SOFT Drawing Debugger Visualizers
+## KGy SOFT Drawing Debugger Visualizers for Visual Studio 2008-2019

 This package provides debugger visualizers for several `System.Drawing` types such as `Image`, `Bitmap`, `Metafile`, `Icon`, `BitmapData`, `Graphics`, `ColorPalette`, `Color`.
 It supports multi-page, multi-resolution and animated images as well as saving them in various formats.